gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve a list of available opt-ins.
-Retrieve a list of all available integrations in a company.
+Use this API to get a list of all available integrations in a company

 *Returned Response:*